 The rise of virtual cycling has not only been prominent in the second half of March, but has been progressively increasing over time.
 More and more of us have tried it, we care less and less about training on the trainer and we are having more and more fun thanks to events, races and "outings" with friends.

 There are two other very interesting graphs of how our activity and habits has changed.
 Treadmill running has decreased compared to last year.

 Looking at this graph, you might well think that the activity has stopped.
 No, the activity has not stopped, what has been interrupted has been attendance to the gyms, and the thousands of treadmills inside them are now stopped, because they are simply closed.

 However, as with virtual cycling, virtual run is on the rise.

 Here we see once again the real winners in this crisis: indoor training platforms.

-We might think that manufacturers have also benefited.
-Yes, but not to a large extent (or at least not as much as the Zwift's of the world).
-They have managed to clean up the entire stock of trainers and treadmills, but they were not prepared for the demand that has existed and continues to exist.
-Today it is practically impossible to get a hand on a treadmill or trainer.
+We might think that the material manufacturers have also benefited.
+Yes, but not to a great extent (or at least not as much as the "Zwifts" of the world).
+They have managed to clear the entire stock of rollers and treadmills, but they were not prepared for the demand that has existed and continues to exist.
+Today it is virtually impossible to get your hands on a treadmill or roller.